umaimehm/Intro_to_AI/2021 Lab/Lab4/README.md

 </details>

-We can also look at the correlation with scatterplots:
+We can also look at the correlation with scatter plots:

 ```python
 df.plot.scatter(x = 'Var1', y = 'Result')